microsoft/nn-Meter/docs/builder/prepare_backend.md

 (nn-Meter) Successfully register backend my_backend.
 ```

-When registering, nn-Meter will test whether the module can be imported first.
-If the registration success is not successful, please check the package according to the error information.
+nn-Meter will test whether the module can be imported during the registration process.
+If the registration process is not successful, please check the package according to the error information.

-After backend registration, users can view all backends by running:
+After the backend registration, users can check all backends by running:
 ``` bash
 nn-meter --list-backends
 ```